Compiling Code LLMs into Lightweight Executables: Preliminaries

 \subsection{Model Compression}

-Model compression aims to reduce the size of a model, thereby optimizing other important metrics such as inference latency, memory usage, and energy consumption.
+Model compression aims to reduce the size of a model, and thereby improve other important metrics such as inference latency, memory usage, and energy consumption.
 Various techniques have been explored for compressing LLMs, including knowledge distillation~\cite{hinton2015distilling}.
-As the pioneering work on compressing Code LLMs, Shi et al.~\cite{compressor} propose Compressor, which uses a genetic algorithm to simplify models and applies knowledge distillation to reduce LLM size to as little as 3 MB.
+As the pioneering work on compressing Code LLMs, Shi et al.~\cite{compressor} propose Compressor, which uses a genetic algorithm to simplify model architectures and applies knowledge distillation to reduce model size to as little as 3 MB.
 Their compressed models achieve an average 4.23$\times$ improvement in inference latency.
 Building on this, Shi et al.~\cite{avatar} present Avatar, which searches for Pareto-optimal compressed models that jointly optimize model size, inference latency, energy consumption, and carbon footprint, rather than focusing solely on size.
-Avatar’s compressed models reduce energy consumption by up to 184$\times$, carbon footprint by up to 157$\times$, and inference latency by up to 76$\times$.
-Additionally, Su and McMillan~\cite{Su2024} apply knowledge distillation to GPT-3.5, producing a smaller and more efficient model for code summarization.
+Avatar's compressed models reduce energy consumption by up to 184$\times$, carbon footprint by up to 157$\times$, and inference latency by up to 76$\times$.
+In a similar line of work, Su and McMillan~\cite{Su2024} apply knowledge distillation to GPT-3.5, producing a smaller and more efficient model for code summarization.

-Quantization is another widely used approach to compression, which reduces the bitwidth of model parameters.
+Quantization is another widely used approach to compression, which reduces the bit width of model parameters.
 This technique has also been applied to Code LLMs.
 Wei et al.~\cite{10.1145/3611643.3616302} and Kaushal et al.~\cite{kaushal2023lord} adopt quantization and low-rank decomposition, respectively, to improve efficiency in code generation.
 In particular, they directly quantize model parameters to 4-bit integers by truncating the least significant bits of the original floating-point values.
-While simple and effective, this method does not guarantee that the quantized model will produce outputs within a specified error bound.
-In contrast, \tool adopts a more sophisticated quantization strategy that clusters model parameters into codebooks and replaces them with lower-bitwidth centroid indices, while ensuring that the model’s outputs remain within a given error bound.
+Although simple and effective, this approach treats each weight independently and does not adapt to the distribution of values within each layer.
+In contrast, \tool adopts a clustering-based quantization strategy that groups model parameters into codebooks and replaces them with low-bitwidth centroid indices, which gives each layer an adaptive representation that follows the actual distribution of its weights.